worldcompass/worldcompass.github.io/content/posts/setup-vlan-routing-on-linux.md

 > It is not possible to manage networking settings inside a VM, it is made outside by the virtualization technology.
 Similarly, you define settings in VMWare.

 You can combine the properties of two net interfaces on one machine to get value from both.
 But combination always increases complexity.
 Make sure that you deeply understand the building blocks.
 They will come in handy in different situations like working in the Cloud, creating your own network at work or at home.

-### Questions?

-- What is virtualization in simple words?
-- Why virtualizaiton soft emulate hardware in software?
-- Why there are different network interface modes in virtual box?

 ## Vlans